5 Reasons I Prefer Spain Over America (Miami)

 1. Transportation and How Easy Is To Move Around

 Living in Miami was painful without a car to move, as it is everywhere in Florida.
 I lived in the SW 107th Ave.
 If you know something about Miamian geography, you would know this is deep far in the west.
-All those fun and touristic places we know in the city are in the east coast.
-If I wanted for example, go to South Beach to have some fun I needed to take Bus #11 from the FIU South Campus.
+All those fun and touristic places we know in the city are on the east coast.
+If I wanted, for example, to go to South Beach to have some fun, I needed to take Bus #11 from the FIU South Campus.
 Bus #11 takes Flagler St. Completely until Downtown Miami.
 Without traffic, it takes an hour to do this.
-Once you’re in downtown, then you could take either bus C or S to get to Miami Beach.
-This could take 30 minutes without traffic (not counting waiting time in Downtown).
-Then, to go back to my dorm I needed to repeat the same thing.
+Once you’re downtown, then you could take either bus C or S to get to Miami Beach.
+This could take 30 minutes without traffic (not counting waiting time Downtown).
+Then, to return to my dorm I needed to repeat the same thing.

-Now, in Girona, Spain I can basically walk anywhere in the city, specially places to hang out and have fun.
-The city is totally walkable, and some others uses their bikes to move around.
-Public transportation works properly (even though I have only took the bus once to go to the university because I can walk there with no problem).
+Now, in Girona, Spain, I can basically walk anywhere in the city, especially places to hang out and have fun.
+The city is totally walkable, and some others use their bikes to move around.
+Public transportation works properly (even though I have only taken the bus once to go to the university because I can walk there with no problem).
 There’s another thing we can actually compare: How easy is it to move to other towns?
 The easiest thing ever!
 I can get to Barcelona using the train in 38 minutes or so.
 I won’t even tell you what would happen if I tried to take the TriRail in Florida to get from Miami to Ft.
 Lauderdale, or the drama I lived when I couldn’t get to Orlando.
-Shame on you Florida!
+Shame on you, Florida!

 2. People Is Looking Forward To Help You

-When I lived in Miami I was lucky enough to have a Guardian Angel who used to be an old friend of my dad and she was always taking care of me, inviting me to her house and I definitely fel grateful I had someone like her.
-The problem is that most people wouldn’t be helpful but instead, they would look forward to actually compete against you.
-I lived it on the University and even when I went out looking for a job.
-People is always competing, and even more if they discovered you were Puerto Rican and they didn’t felt comfortable with that because they are Cuban.
+When I lived in Miami I was lucky enough to have a Guardian Angel who used to be an old friend of my dad and she was always taking care of me, inviting me to her house and I definitely felt grateful I had someone like her.
+The problem is that most people wouldn’t be helpful but instead, they would look forward to competing against you.
+I lived it at the University and even when I went out looking for a job.
+People are always competing, and even more, if they discovered you were Puerto Rican and they didn’t feel comfortable with that because they are Cuban.
 I lived discrimination in many ways while living in Miami, but in fact, I was lucky I had some guardian angels.

-So far, here in Catalonia, besides some linguistic discrimination (due to the fact I don’t speak Catalan) people in the street try always to help you.
-So far, I made many friends and even my landlords have been the best so far!
+So far, here in Catalonia, besides some linguistic discrimination (because I don’t speak Catalan), people in the street always try to help you.
+So far, I have made many friends and even my landlords have been the best so far!

 3. No Frat or Sororities Parties and… NO FOOTBALL! (you know which one!)

-For many this could be hell, for me is heaven.
-I must admit I suffered while living in Miami because I wasn’t able to adapt to party culture.
+For many, this could be hell; for me is heaven.
+I must admit I suffered while living in Miami because I couldn’t adapt to the party culture.
 I never felt comfortable in the club, or at the frat parties because it wasn’t what I was used to.
 Of course I went and experience them, but always ended up disappointed.
-Same thing happened with all the football cult in US Colleges.
-Never felt on my skin.
+The same thing happened with all the football cults in US Colleges.
+Never felt it on my skin.